Docs

 });

-If you do this, the cache control plugin still calculates caching behavior for each response.
+If you do this, the cache control plugin still calculates caching behavior for each operation response.
 You can then use this information with other plugins (like the response cache plugin).

 To disable cache control calculations entirely, instead install the ApolloServerPluginCacheControlDisabled plugin (this plugin has no effect other than preventing the cache control plugin from being installed):